ad-mitium/ffmpeg_win_wrapper/README.md

     special_trans   Transcode into h.265 format with variable quality video

 *Note* Both special_copy and special_trans default to .mkv (hard coded)

+### Special options

+There are some subtle distictions between the three options:

+    special_copy    The most flexible of the three, allows you to select video, audio and subtitle streams special_sub     Allows you to select video, audio and subtitle streams, but transcodes into a mp4 container special_trans   Allows you to select the video stream, and then copies all audio and subtitle streams

 ## Pitfalls to be aware of

 * You need to download a Windows compiled version for FFMPEG from ffmpeg.org (I'm using the one linked to gyan.dev)